Ruby-xantho/chart-to-code/README.md

 pip install -e .
 ```

-### If you have access to a NVIDIA GPU like an A40, you can try this
+### If you have access to a NVIDIA GPU like an A40, you can install it this way to self-host the model.
 ```bash
 pip install -e ".[gpu]"
 ```